p2/OAuth2/README.md

 Since the Swift language is constantly evolving I have adopted a versioning scheme mirroring Swift versions: the framework version's first two digits are always the Swift version the library is compatible with, see [releases](https://github.com/p2/OAuth2/releases).
-Code compatible with brand new Swift versions are to be found on a separate branch named after their swift version.
+Code compatible with brand new Swift versions are to be found on a separate feature branch named after their swift version.

 Usage